This guide provides information specific to virtual refugee hearings held using Microsoft Teams video conferencing technology.

 Tips to avoid technical problems

-Ensure you are in a quiet, distraction-free location, with good lighting, and minimal background noise.
+Ensure you're in a quiet, distraction-free location, with good lighting, and minimal background noise.
 Use an appropriate camera angle and background for your video.

 Privacy, confidentiality, and integrity of testimony

-- The Member will ask observers, such as any IRB staff, UNHCR Representatives, support persons, or family members, to introduce themselves on the record, present themselves in front of the camera, and confirm that they will not participate in the hearing by any means.
+- The member will ask observers, such as any IRB staff, United Nations High Commissioner for Refugees (UNHCR) representatives, support persons, or family members, to introduce themselves on the record, present themselves in front of the camera, and confirm that they will not participate in the hearing by any means.

 - Witnesses must not communicate with anyone (other than their counsel) about their evidence during the hearing and during any breaks.